 The address of the Company's website is www.haynesintl.com.
 The Company provides a link to its reports filed or furnished pursuant to Section 13(a) or 15(d) of the Securities Exchange Act of 1934 on its website as soon as reasonably practicable after filing with the U.S. Securities and Exchange Commission.
-The filings available on the Company's website date back to November 23, 2009.
+The filings available on the Company's website date back to November 18, 2010.
 For all filings made prior to that date, the Company's website includes a link to the website of the U.S. Securities and Exchange Commission, where such filings are available.
-Information contained or referenced on the Company's website is not incorporated by reference and does not form a part of this Form 10-K.
+Information contained or referenced on the Company's website is not incorporated by reference and does not form a part of this Form 10-K. For a statement of the Company's profits and losses and total assets, please see the financial statements of the Company included in Item 8 of this Form 10-K.

-Significant Events of Fiscal 2010
+Significant Events of Fiscal 2011

-The information under the caption "Significant Events of Fiscal 2010" in Item 7.
+The information under the caption "Significant Events of Fiscal 2011" in Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations contained elsewhere in this Form 10-K is incorporated herein by reference.